 Archery is one of those sports that if you probably didn’t have the right equipment you’d never be a real archer.
-Your tools are your arsenal as it is sport where you learn how to master your mind, body and your tools to become good at the sport.
-The most important tool at your disposal, is of course, your bow.
+Your tools are your arsenal as it is a sport where you learn how to master your mind, body and your tools to become good at the sport.
+The most important tool at your disposal, is, of course, your bow.

-This rigidity makes the compound bow more energy-efficient than other bows, as less energy is dissipated in limb movement.
+This rigidity makes the best beginner compound bow more energy-efficient than other bows, as less energy is dissipated in limb movement.
 The higher-rigidity, higher-technology construction also improves accuracy by reducing the bow’s sensitivity to changes in temperature and humidity.
 There are other advantages such as let off that allows you to create different stroke profiles, and self lock very easily.

 With such an eccentric yet advantageous instrument, it is crucial to learn how to properly take care of it.
-A bow like this is prone to falling into disrepair so follow these steps to keep your beloved bow in tip top shape!
+A bow like this is prone to falling into disrepair so follow these steps to keep your beloved bow in tip-top shape!

-The second thing you need to keep in mind, is every time you use your bow you should do routine checks to check the quality of your bow.
-The first thing you can do for this is check your risers.
+The second thing you need to keep in mind is every time you use your bow you should do routine checks to check the quality of your bow.
+The first thing you can do for this is to check your risers.
 The riser is the part of your bow that keeps it all together so you can guess how important this part is.
 Make sure that the grip is sturdy and strong and doesn’t loosen or move when you are trying to shoot.

 Always makes sure that the bolts that attach the limbs on your compound are not at all loose, if they feel loose go take it to a bow technician as soon as you can to avoid further damage.
 Make sure all the accessories – cable guard and quiver attachment are all secure and tight and damage or wear marks are at a minimum.
 If you’re seeing a part with a lot of wear, chances are you should probably get it changed.

 Pay attention to Bowstring